 Active Image Data Resource Formats

-Often a text list aggregates multiple single-line text tiems such as checkboxes or pushbuttons.
+Often a text list aggregates multiple single-line text items such as checkboxes or pushbuttons.
 The aggregate can be displayed separately as an editable list, permitting the user to change the names of the checkboxes.
-The resource ID of the list is a multiple of 32, and the IDs of the collected one-lines items are each offsets from that list ID, by the line number.
+The resource ID of the list is a multiple of 32, and the IDs of the collected one-line items are each offsets from that list ID, by the line number.
 Thus 64 is the list of language categories, and 65 is the first checkbox in that list.
-These list/checkbox combinations can also be used to enable or disable other data formats, by the matching low bits of of their respective IDs.
-Thus checkbox 65 enables radio button group ID 1089 and variable list ID 2113, as well as L&N linkage table ID 32065.
+These list/checkbox combinations can also be used to enable or disable other data formats, by the matching low bits of their respective IDs.
+Thus checkbox 65 enables radio button group ID 1089 and variable list ID 2113, as well as L&N linkage table ID 32065; it also supplies a name to be added to the title of the Language Category 1 window where the category variables are displayed.

 This is a text list.
 The high half of the first word is the number of items in the menu when popped up, and the low half is the currently selected item, as displayed normally.